RevathyRamalingam/faq-rl-project/README.md

-# 🤖 FAQ RL Task — Anthropic Tool Use Agent
+# 🤖 FAQ RL Project Task — Anthropic Tool Use Agent

 This project demonstrates an **RL (Reinforcement Learning) style task** where an AI agent (using the **Anthropic Claude API**) maintains a `FAQ.md` file dynamically.